 You probably have multiple lists, such as sellers, buyers, and clients/SOI.
 The list could be hundreds of people, but sending a postcard compared to other mailings is inexpensive.
 Lower cost means you won’t be hurting your marketing budget after everyone is added to your online database.

 Also, sending postcards is fast.
-All you have to do is send it, and the client will receive it in their mailbox.
+You have to send it, and the client will receive it in their mailbox.

 Physical mail will make them more likely to take action than receiving an email in their inbox.
 All in all, this means that sending a postcard works, and people will want to join your online list.

 Step 2 – Include the Direct Link on the Postcard